YINI-lang/YINI-spec/YINI-Specification.md

 **Invalid Escapes**

-Invalid escape sequences (e.g. `\z` or `\o378`) must result in a parse error unless explicitly allowed by a custom extension or parser configuration.
+Invalid escape sequences (e.g. `\z` or `\o378`) MUST result in a parse error unless explicitly allowed by a custom extension or parser configuration.

 ### 6.3.
 Hyper Strings (H-Strings)
 YINI supports a special kind of string literal called a **Hyper String**, or **H-String** for short.
 These strings are prefixed with either `H` or `h`.